-In this tutorial you will learn how to write user defined function UDF in SQL
+In this tutorial you will learn how to write user defined function, we also call UDF function in SQL

-UDF (User-defined function) in SQL Server is just like a function in any other programming language, In SQL we can write a program that accepts parameters, and has some return type as result.
+SQL UDF (User defined function) is just like a function in any other programming language, In SQL we can write a program that accepts parameters, and has some return type as result.

 We learn two types of UDFs: table-valued and scalar-valued.